At a Glance

 - Need to be highly organised, able to manage a varied workload, and willing to work flexibly, including occasional evenings or weekends, and travel to NCHA sites when needed.

-- While we recognise the benefits that AI can bring to the world, we are very keen to see your own words used in your application rather than AI generated answers and we reserve the right to withdraw applications that use unedited AI generated text.
+- While we recognise the benefits that AI can bring, we are very keen to see your own words used in your application rather than AI generated answers and we reserve the right to withdraw applications that use unedited AI generated text.

 - You will need to attach a CV in order to apply for this role.